16 Days Uganda the Pearl of Africa Tour with the Everlasting Gorilla Tracking Highlights that shine up Uganda.

 Accommodation: Bird nest resort, Arcadia cottages, Byoona Amagara.

 Day 13: Full day relaxation at Lake Bunyonyi.

 Dubbed the lake of a thousand islands, Lake Bunyonyi has a range of islands stretching up to 29 in number and can all be explored on 5 to 6 hours’ boat ride while on this safari in Uganda.
 The Lake Bunyonyi encounter is designed to maximize your relaxation and is entirely recreational.
 The tranquil waters of the lake and the surrounding views of Kigezi highlands dubbed the Switzerland of Africa combine to make this day a total complete experience.
 Options after the boat include; swimming, mountain biking, community tours and hiking.
 Retire for overnight.

 After breakfast, start off the drive to Lake Mburo National Park passing through the farmed hill sides of south western Uganda.
 Make a lunch stop at Igongo cultural center Restaurant about 12km past Mbarara town.

 After lunch, tour the Erijukiro cultural museum with the collections of all cultures of south western region.
-The amazing sculptures of an Ancient Warrior and the an Ancient Troubled Cow as (Muguta Ya Butaho and Mayenje ga ishinjo) that caused turmoil between the Kingdom of Ankole and Buhweju will leave with a true taste of African tradition.
-Afterwards, Continue for the drive to lake mburo and drive straight to the lodge for an overnight in Lake Mburo National Park.
+The amazing sculptures of an Ancient Warrior and the an Ancient Troubled Cow as (Muguta Ya Butaho and Mayenje ga ishinjo); this caused turmoil between the Kingdom of Ankole and Buhweju will leave with a true taste of African tradition.
+Afterwards, Continue for the drive to lake mburo, drive straight to the lodge.

 Accommodation: Mihingo safari lodge, Rwakobo Rock, Arcadia cottages, Eagles Nest.